Microsoft Conference Management Toolkit

 Just like the ‘Individual Conflicts’ page, this can be filtered by first name, last name and/or organization.
 This example is filtered for ‘Contoso’ in the organization column.

-• Click the edit button and choose one or more of the five options – co-author; colleague; collaborator; Primary Thesis Advisor; relative or friend – then click ‘Done.’
+- Click the edit button and choose one or more of the five options – co-author; colleague; collaborator; Primary Thesis Advisor; relative or friend – Click ‘Done.’

 DO NOT ALLOW EDITING OF INDIVIDUAL CONFLICTS